Why All the Fuss Over Local Honey? Here are the Benefits

 When you purchase store-bought honey, you can never be sure where the product came from or what process was used to make it.
 Furthermore, many commercial brands have been heated or filtered-two processes that will essentially remove all beneficial enzymes.

 There are some definite benefits to raw, unfiltered local honey.
 That's one reason why we carefully extract our honey and never heat or filter it.
-We also want our neighbors to have plenty of local honey, which is why we never ship our products.
-For local pickup, please visit Dwellings in Craighurst, the Mariposa Market in Orillia, or contact us.
+We also want our neighbours to have plenty of local honey, which is why we never ship our honey.
+For local pickup at 18 Country Club Lane in Horseshoe Valley.
+By chance or call ahead, Kevin 705-730-4740